apexrtos/libfdtxx/README.md

 libfit++
 ========

-libfit++ is a C++ library for manipulating flattened image trees.
+libfit++ is a C++ library for reading flattened image trees.

-Currently this supports verifying hashes and signatures.
+Supports is provided for verifying hashes, verifying signatures and decrypting image data.

+Creating and modifying FIT images is not currently supported.

 Tests
 =====